Leoshree/sportsbook-etl/README.md

-ETL Pipeline for Sports Betting Data
+**Sports Betting Data ETL Pipeline**

-Overview
+**Overview**

-This repository contains an ETL pipeline designed to process sports betting data.
-It reads data from Parquet files, combines event odds with market information, appends transaction data, and outputs the results into a new Parquet file.
-This project uses Pandas for data manipulation and is structured to demonstrate best practices in coding, configuration management, and error handling.
+This project contains an ETL (Extract, Transform, Load) pipeline designed to process sports betting data, specifically for combining betting odds with market information and appending transactional data.
+This pipeline leverages Python with Pandas for data manipulation and is structured with best practices in software development, including modularity, error handling, and configuration management.

-Project Structure
-rust
-Copy code
+**Project Structure**

 sportsbook-etl/

 │

 ├── src/

-│   └── etl.py               - Main ETL script for processing data.
+│   ├── etl.py                - Main ETL script containing the DataETL class and processing logic.

 │

 ├── tests/

-│   ├── test_etl.py          - Unit tests for the ETL functions.
+│   ├── unit_test_etl.py            - Unit tests for individual components of the ETL pipeline.

-│   └── test_integration_etl.py - Integration tests for the entire ETL pipeline.
+│   ├── integration_test_etl.py     - Integration tests that run the entire ETL process.

 │

 ├── config/

-│   └── config.ini           - Configuration file for ETL paths.
+│   ├── config.ini            - Configuration file to manage file paths used in the ETL process.

 │

-└── README.md
-Setup Instructions
-Prerequisites
+├── requirements.txt          - List of dependencies to install.

+├── README.md                 - Documentation for setting up and using the ETL pipeline.

+**Setup Instructions**

+**Prerequisites**

-Python 3.8 or higher
+Python 3.8+
-pip (Python package installer)
-Installation
-Clone the repository (or download the zip file and extract it): bash
-Copy code
+Pandas library

+**Installation**

+**1. Clone the repository:**

 git clone https://your-repository-url.com/sportsbook-etl
 cd sportsbook-etl
-Install required Python packages: bash
+Install required Python packages:
 Copy code
 pip install -r requirements.txt
 Configuration
-Modify the config.ini file in the config/ directory to update the file paths according to your local setup:
+Edit the config.ini file in the config/ directory to set the file paths for the input data and output files accordingly:

 ini
 Copy code
 [Paths]
-BetsPath = path/to/bets_v1.parquet
+BetsPath = data/bets_v1.parquet
-TransactionsPath = path/to/trans_v1.parquet
+TransactionsPath = data/trans_v1.parquet
-OutputPath = path/to/bets_interview_completed.parquet
+OutputPath = output/bets_interview_completed.parquet
-Running the ETL Pipeline
+Data Files
+Ensure that the input data files (bets_v1.parquet and trans_v1.parquet) are placed in the data/ directory as specified in the config.ini.
+The output files will be generated in the output/ directory.

+Usage
-To run the ETL process, execute the following command from the root directory of the project:
+To run the ETL pipeline, execute the etl.py script from the command line:

 bash
 Copy code
 python src/etl.py
-This will process the data as configured in config.ini and output the results to the specified output file.
+This script initializes the ETL process using the configurations specified and processes the input files to produce the consolidated output.

+Classes and Functions
+DataETL Class:

+Located in src/etl.py, this class encapsulates all the ETL logic:

+__init__(self, config_path): Constructor that initializes the ETL process with path configurations. read_parquet(self, file_path): Reads a Parquet file and returns a DataFrame. combine_legs_markets(self, row): Combines data from the 'legs' and 'markets' columns into a single 'outcomes' list. add_transaction(self): Enhances the bets data with transactions and writes the output to a Parquet file. save_data(self, df, path): Saves the DataFrame to a specified Parquet file.
 Testing
-This project includes both unit and integration tests.
+This project includes both unit and integration tests located in the tests/ directory.

 Running Unit Tests
-To run unit tests, navigate to the project root and execute:
+Run the unit tests to verify individual components:

 bash
 Copy code
 python -m unittest tests/test_etl.py
 Running Integration Tests
-To run integration tests, use:
+Run the integration tests to validate the entire ETL process:

 bash
 Copy code
-python -m unittest tests/test_integration_etl.py
+python -m unittest tests/test_integration_etl.py Contact
-These tests will ensure that all components of the ETL process work correctly together.

-Contact
-For any additional questions or feedback, please contact [Your Name] at [your.email@example.com].
+For any inquiries, feedback, or issues, please contact [Your Name] at [your.email@example.com].